 3. So how do I build a robot then?!

 Excellent question.
 But if you’ve never tried to code before, you may want to start with something a little smaller…like Scratch or Sonic Pi, or a physical build such as the Parent Detector or a Burping Jelly Baby.

 You may also want to check out some great project books such as Carrie Anne’s Adventures in Raspberry Pi or any of The MagPi Magazine Essentials Guides and Project Books.

 You’ll find a lot more suggestions in our Christmas Shopping List.

 You’ll find more projects on our resources pages, along with some brilliant inspirational builds on our YouTube channel and blog.
 Or simply search for Raspberry Pi online.
 We’ve an amazing community of makers who share their code and builds for all to use, and now you’re one of us…WELCOME!

-The post Found a Raspberry Pi in your Christmas stocking this morning?
-Read on! appeared first on Raspberry Pi.
+The post So you got a Raspberry Pi for Christmas!
+Now what? appeared first on Raspberry Pi.